Model-based clustering via linear cluster-weighted models: Applications to real data

 The second application focuses on $N=180$ monthly data (tourism data) concerning \textit{tourist overnights} ($X$, data in millions) and \textit{attendance at museums and monuments} ($Y$, data in millions) in Italy over the 15-year period spanning from January 1996 to December 2010.
-These data have been recently analyzed by \citet{Cell:Cucc:tour:2012}.
+These data have been recently analyzed by \citet{Cell:Cucc:tour:2013} and are available at \url{http://www.robertocellini.it/doc/master_specializzazione/Cellini-Cuccia_ApEc2013_data1996-2010.pdf }.
 The CW-plot of the labeled data (with respect to months) is shown in \figurename~\ref{fig:tourism.real.data}.

 It is straightforward to note how the heterogeneity of the data reveals a clear group-structure. \figurename~\ref{fig:tourism IC} shows the values of the BIC and the ICL for the models in the proposed family of linear CWMs with $G$ ranging from 1 to 6.